 - 1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act.
-Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - 2) \$1,743 was previously paid.
+Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - (2) \$2,005 was previously paid. - 3) No fee pursuant to Rule 457(g) under the Securities Act.